-Covering one-third of the Earth, the 70 countries of Asia Pacific stretch from Egypt in the west to the Cook Islands in the east, from Russia in the north to New Zealand in the south.
+Covering one-third of the Earth, the 70 countries and areas of the Asia Pacific stretch from Egypt in the west to the Cook Island in the east, from Russia in the north to New Zealand in the south.
 They are home to 4.5 billion people and produce half the world’s film.

 Since inception, thousands of feature length films have competed in the APSAs; films that demonstrate a rich slate of diversity – each telling its own story, in its own way, from its country of origin.
 With UNESCO, APSA aims to build a greater understanding of diversity across cultures.
 Through the collaboration with FIAPF – International Federation of Film Producers Associations, the awards share the common interests of Asia Pacific film producers in promoting their films to a global audience.

 APSA and its Academy has forged an international academy alliance with the European Film Academy, which presents the prestigious annual European Film Awards.